byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 ```
 If it doesn't end this way then there was an error and you need to look through the output for it.
 Otherwise, there should be a .bit file in `build/basys3` which is the result of the run.
 You can download this to the board using the download mechanism you used in class.
 For example, if you are using Vivado to download you can just start it up, open the hardware manager, and then download the .bit file after navigating to it.
 NOTE: you will not have a Vivado project or anything else from 220 when you do this - you are simply using Vivado as the board programming tool.

 On the other hand, if the tool did not run successfully we are very interested in learning why.
 If you get errors and a new .bit file is not created please get with one of the Symbiflow TA's to review the outcome.
 It may be simply that you didn't create your Makefile correct or some other setup problem of yours.
 We would like have the TA's help you figure this out so we don't report problems that really aren't the fault of Symbiflow.
 If the TA can help you fix things so you get a working .bit file, great.
-If not, that is OK.
+If not, that is OK but let's be sure.

 ### A Micro-Tutorial on `make`
 The `Makefile` you edited above is part of a build system that knows about the dependencies between your source files and the final .bit file.
-Every time you change one of them and type `make` it realizes that the "recipe" for your .bit file needs to be re-run because one of the ingredients has changed.
+Every time you change one of your source files and type `make` it realizes that the "recipe" for your .bit file needs to be re-run because one of the ingredients has changed.
 So, what happens if you run `make` and it succeeds in making a .bit file and then you want to run it from scratch again (to capture the output to a log file, for example)?
 If you type `make` again it will says that everything is up to date and the recipe doesn't need to be re-run.

-But you can remove the build results and therefore force a re-run by typing `make clean` and this will remove the compilation results.
-Then, a subsequent `make` will do a full re-run.
+To remove the previous build results so you can force a re-run you can type `make clean` and this will remove the compilation results.
+Then, a subsequent `make` will do a full re-run from scratch.

 ## Documenting the Results of Your Tests
 1. Regardless of whether the compilation gave errors, we want you to capture the output of the compilation using `make >& compile.log`.
 Do this in the project directory.
-You may have to modify one of your source files slightly (as described above in the micro-tutorial on `make`) to get `make` to re-run so you can redirect the output to a log file.
+You should do a `make clean` first to remove the previous results so when you re-run using `make >& compile.log` it will do the full compile process.
 2. Next, create a file in your project directory called `README.md`.
 3. If the bitstream worked on the board, your README.md file contents can be simple - just say that it compiled without errors and that the bitstream worked.
 4. If the compilation gave an error, say so.
 Then, pull the compilation error messages out of the compile.log file you just created and included them in the README.md file.
 You can put verbatim text (like what you copy from the log) into the README.md file by placing three backquote characters on a line (the backquote is the on the same key as the tilde).
 Then paste what you copied from log file into the README.md.
 Then, put three backquote characters on a line.
 That is a "code verbatim" block in markdown.
+(It is how all the code sample sections have been created in these instructions).
 5. Finally, save the README.md.

 ## Pushing Your Results Back Up to Github
 1. Now, you need to tell git that you have a new directory of files that should be a part of the repository.
 So, type: `git add .`.
 This will tell git that you want this directory's contents to be a part of the repository.